Sothirich/data_science_cyber-data-set/README.md

-# Task : Construct visualizations for each assigned table.
+# Task: Construct visualizations for each assigned table.

+Your assigned tables can be found in the pinned messages of the main telegram group.

 Copy the `appends_clean.ipynb` then rename it to `your_name.ipynb`